gonative-cc/sui-bitcoin-spv/README.md

 The collection of BTC primitive components are written in Sui Move:
 	- [Bitcoin SPV](./packages/bitcoin_spv/): BTC Light client helps verify blocks and transactions on the Sui.
-	- [BTC parser](./packages/btc_parser/): parse and extract BTC transaction data, including input, output, and witness...
+	- [BTC parser](./packages/btc_parser/): parses, extracts... etc from BTC transaction, including input, output, and witness etc.

 ## Contributing